MrTwitchyMckat/matching-game/README.md

 - Clone or download this repo (please do not fork it).
 - Install [node.js](https://nodejs.org/en/) and then run npm install in your project directory.
-- Once finished, run npm run serve to start a local server through Parcel.
+- Once finished, run npm run serve to start a local server.
 Once it's running, a window will open in your default browser with a local URL to access the local server.

-> **Note** - You are free to deviate from the initial setup and use your preferred project setup, bundler (e.g. Webpack, Rollup), and dependencies.
+> **Note** - You are free to deviate from the initial setup as much as you'd like.
+You can use your preferred project setup, bundler (e.g. Webpack, Rollup), and dependencies.
 The only requirement is that running `npm install` from the command line runs all the necessary installation for your project and `npm run serve` starts a local server where your project can be viewed in a browser at `localhost`.

 ### Requirements